code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/terminal-commands.md

 man -k <KEYWORD>
 ```

-For example, `man -k echo` searches for "echo" in short descriptions and page names.
+For example, `man -k echo` searches for “echo” in short descriptions and page names.

 ---